-Sort a Query in Access: Overview You can sort a query in Access by any field within the QBE grid when viewing the query in design view.
-To sort a query in Access when in design view, select the field in the QBE Grid by which to sort the result set.
-Then click into
+Overview of Sorting a Query in Access You can sort a query in Access by any field within the QBE grid when viewing the query in design view.
+To sort a query in Access when in design view, click into the “Sort” row of the field in the QBE grid by which to sort

 The SQL training “Mastering Introductory SQL Made Easy™ v.1.0” discusses SQL in Access 2013.
 Access 2013 is a RDBMS that creates self-contained databases and provides visual tools to allow users to make relational databases without the need for SQL.
 As such, there are few places to use SQL in Access.